+the record date for the Meeting.

+[] or McGrath, Delight Saxtor yant J. Brooks, Joan M. McGrath, Robert P. n and Ronald H. Zech as directors (TO WITHHOLD ANY INDIVIDUAL NOMINEE, STRIKE A LINE THROUGH

+[] TO WITHHOLD AUTHORITY to listed above. to vote for any of the nominees for director

+PROPOSA Option ne adoption of McGrath RentCorp's 1998 Stock

+[] FOR [] AGAINST [] ABSTAIN

+McGrath ne appointment of Arthur Andersen LLP as t public accountants for the year ending

+[] FOR [] AGAINST [] ABSTAIN

-The Board of Directors recommends a vote FOR the nominees named above and FOR Proposals Nos.
+Proposals directed a NOMINEES A upon such authorized The Board of Directors recommends a vote FOR the nominees named above and FOR Proposals Nos.
 2 and 3.
-The shares represented by this Proxy will be voted as directed above; IF NO SPECIFICATION IS MADE, THE SHARES WILL BE VOTED FOR SAID NOMINEES AND PROPOSALS.
+The shares represented by this Proxy will be voted as directed above: IF NO SPECIFICATION IS MADE, THE SHARES WILL BE VOTED FOR SAID NOMINEES AND PROPOSALS.
 The proxies are authorized to vote in their discretion upon such other business as may properly come before the Meeting to the extent authorized by Rule 14a-4(c) promulgated by the Securities and Exchange Commission.

-The undersigned hereby acknowledges receipt of the Notice of Annual Meeting of Shareholders, the Proxy Statement and the 1996 Annual Report to Shareholders furnished with this Proxy.
+Shareholde ges receipt of the Notice of Annual Meeting of t and the 1997 Annual Report to Shareholders

-Dated: , 1997
+Dated: , 1998

+-

+Signature

+- Signature